paleppp/2SerialToRealdashCAN/README.md

 Code is designed to use ESP32 DEVKIT V1 38PIN Board and 8 channel Optocoupler.
 And optocoupler is used to input dash warning lights also to the CAN protocol.
 But you can add what input you like.

+2SerialToRealdashCAN_confiq.xml

+This file is used by Realdash to getting it read the custom channel configuration.
+Just need to add it in Garage -> Connections -> Realdash CAN -> Custom Channel Description

 Schematic: Coming soon!